AidaG91/AidaG91/README.md

 ###

 <p align="left">Welcome to my little corner of GitHub — I'm <strong>Aïda</strong> from sunny Cunit, Spain 🌴  <br>
-  <br>Ex-languages & media nerd turned coding newbie — and absolutely loving it.</p>
+  <br>Ex-languages & media specialist turned into coding newbie — and loving it.</p>

 ###